SuprDewd/www.akc.is/cv.md

 *  Member of the hiring committee (RU) for postdoc positions in 2009
 *  Member of the hiring committee (Strathclyde) for postdoc positions in 2014
 *  Member of the hiring committee (Strathclyde) for postdoc positions in 2015
-*  Member of the International Student Recruitment Group at Strathclyde since 2012
+*  Member of the International Student Recruitment Group at Strathclyde, 2012--2015
-*  PhD selector (admissions officer) at CIS Strathclyde since July 2011
+*  PhD selector (admissions officer) at CIS Strathclyde, 2011--2015

 ## Doctoral students supervised